benber86/curve-blog/content/posts/ng-mev/index.md

 - In February 2024, over $7,000 could have been extracted from potentially sandwichable swaps on NG Stableswap pools.
 More value could also have been extracted by sandwiching liquidity additions and removals.
 - Dynamic fees would have reduced the profitability of each sandwich by approximately $2.
 - NG Stableswap pools have, since their introduction, generated 10% more in fee revenue than they would have had they used a fixed fee.
+- Making dynamic fees more efficient against sandwiches would require a new formula for their calculation, as currently even large increases to the fee multiplier are unlikely to have a significant effect.

 # Introduction